dimss1979/asft/README.md

 Gateway is the initiator of all packet exchange.
 It will interleave packets intended for all configured nodes in round robin manner.

-There are three packet types:
+There are two packet types:

-1. ECDH session key exchange
-2. Data
-3. No data

-Session key exchange is always performed whenever no session key is available yet or node is recovering from error or timeout.
-Data packets carry file fragments.
+1. Long packets carrying file fragments and ACKs
-Both data and no data packets carry file fragment acknowledgement flag.
+2. Short packets carrying only ACKs

 ## Node operation